-Undergraduate students will have the opportunity to complete up to 12 graduate credit hours during the senior year of their 4+1 approved bachelor's degree.
-Students can share up to 9 credit hours between their undergraduate and graduate degree requirements and reserve an additional 3 credit hours which will only apply toward the student's graduate degree requirements.
+Undergraduate students will have the opportunity to complete up to 12 graduate credit hours during their senior year of their 4+1 approved Bachelor's degree.
+Students can share up to 9 credit hours between their undergraduate and graduate degree requirements and reserve an additional 3 credit hours which will only apply towards the student's graduate degree requirements.